Emily-bhat/Heart-Disease-Prediction-Model/README.md

-Heart Disease Prediction
+**Heart Disease Prediction**

-Project Overview
+# Project Overview

-This project is a machine learning based web application that predicts the likelihood of a person having heart disease based on various medical parameters.
-It uses a Logistic Regression model trained on a heart disease dataset to provide accurate and quick predictions.
+This project is a machine learning based web application that predicts the likelihood of a person having heart disease using Logistic Regression.

-The project aims to assist in early risk detection and awareness by allowing users to input medical details and receive a prediction in real time.
+It analyzes various medical parameters and provides an instant prediction to help identify potential heart disease risk early.

-Features
+# Features

-Predicts the likelihood of heart disease using Logistic Regression
+- Predicts the likelihood of heart disease using a trained Logistic Regression model

-User friendly web interface built with Streamlit
+- Simple and interactive web interface built with Streamlit

-Clean and responsive design for easy use
+- Clean, organized, and responsive design

-Instant prediction based on user input
+- Provides results instantly based on user inputs

-Technologies Used
+# Technologies Used

-Python
+- Python

-Pandas and NumPy for data handling
+- Pandas and NumPy for data handling

-Scikit-learn for machine learning model
+- Scikit-learn for model building and evaluation

-Streamlit for frontend web interface
+- Streamlit for the frontend web interface

-Joblib for saving and loading the trained model
+- Joblib for saving and loading the trained model

+ # Project Files

+- app.py → Streamlit frontend of the web app
+- heart_disease_model.pkl → Trained Logistic Regression model
+- requirements.txt → List of required Python packages
+- Jupyter Notebook (.ipynb) → Model training, testing, and evaluation

-Prediction Output
+# Prediction Output

-Displays "The person has heart disease" or "The person does not have heart disease" based on the model’s prediction.
+- The person has heart disease
+- The person does not have heart disease